SAP SE – Annual report – 31 December 2025

 - Our non-IFRS measures provide investors with insight into management’s decision-making because management uses these measures to run our business and make financial, strategic, and operating decisions.
 We exclude the expense adjustments outlined above when making decisions to allocate resources.
 In addition, we use these non-IFRS measures to facilitate comparisons of SAP’s operating performance from period to period.

-- The non-IFRS measures provide investors with additional information that enables a comparison of year-over-year operating and non-operating performance by excluding certain direct effects of acquisitions, restructuring plans, regulatory compliance matters, and gains and losses from equity securities, net.
+- The non-IFRS measures provide investors with additional information that enables a comparison of year-over-year operating and non-operating performance by excluding certain direct effects of acquisitions, restructuring plans, regulatory compliance matters, the Teradata litigation, and gains and losses from equity securities, net.

 - Non-IFRS and non-GAAP (Generally Accepted Accounting Principles) measures are widely used in the software industry.
 In many cases, our non-IFRS measures may facilitate comparisons with our competitors’ corresponding non-IFRS and non-GAAP measures.